 - implementing new technologies to address environmental risks including sea lice; immediate action to enhance wild salmon habitat restoration and rehabilitation in the Broughton;

 - confirming a willingness to work together to put into place the agreements and protocols necessary to implement the recommendations, including continued collaboration with the federal government;

 - and securing economic development and employment opportunities by increasing support for First Nations implementation activities and industry transition opportunities outside the Broughton.

-As a first step in the transition Marine Harvest Canada will withdraw tenure replacement applications for Arrow Passage and Glacier Falls, and surrender tenure at Potts Bay.
+As a first step in the transition Mowi Canada West will withdraw tenure replacement applications for Arrow Passage and Glacier Falls, and surrender tenure at Potts Bay.
 Cermaq Canada will remove the Cliff Bay farm and Burdwood farm located near an important wild salmon migration route.

 Ten farms will have ceased operations by the end 2022.
 Another seven farms will cease to operate unless First Nations-industry agreements and valid Fisheries and Oceans Canada (DFO) licences are in place by 2023.